uilicious/uilicious-docs-v3/reference/page-navigation/refresh-page.md

 description: Learn how to use the I.refreshPage command to refresh a page in your UIlicious test.

 # add tags to improve search results
-tags: i.refreshpage, page navigation, refresh, reload
+tags:
+    - i.refreshpage
+    - refreshpage
+    - refresh page
+    - reload page
 ---

 # Refresh / Reload Page